-a.
-List any birds and other animals which have been observed on or near the site or are known to be on or near the site.
+d) Proposed measures to reduce or control surface, ground, and runoff water, and drainage a.
+List any birds and other animals that have been observed on or near the site or are known to be on or near the site.